silnrsi/smith/custom_build_systems/README.txt

 create derivated files (Makefiles, Visual studio, ..)

 A few examples are provided to show the range of possibilities:
 * overview:        how to create a custom file using the waf framework to perform a simple build
 * parser:          how to add a parser for a domain-specific language
 * noscript:        infer what to build from given files, use no script file
+* makefile_dumper: create a makefile corresponding to the current build, extracting as many dependencies as possible

 Thomas Nagy, 2010